Penca53/AudioPlayer/README.md

-## Electron + TypeScript + React
+## Electron + TypeScript + React + Twitch Chat Bot
-Electron-React app which connects to a Twitch channel and plays audio clips whenever a new command is typed.
+Electron-React-TS app which connects to a Twitch channel and plays audio clips whenever a new command is typed.

 ## Installation